 Claire Thomas is a Melbourne writer.
 Her acclaimed first novel was Fugitive Blue, which won the Dobbie Award for women writers, and was longlisted for the Miles Franklin Literary Award.

-Claire holds a PhD from the University of Melbourne where she teaches literary studies and creative writing.
+Claire holds a PhD from the University of Melbourne where she taught literary studies and creative writing for many years.